 Create Psychological Safety

 So what’s the point of taking turns, of trying to sense someone else’s feelings?
 The point is to help team members feel valued, and secure, and relaxed enough to take risks – to contribute to discussions, to engage in creative conflict, and to collaborate freely.
 The point is to create a safe space that benefits not only team members, but the team itself.

 So how do you go about creating psychological safety?

 Be present.
-Sensing and being aware of what’s going on with other people requires being present.
+Being aware of what’s going on with other people requires being present.
 You can’t get what’s going on if your attention is inwardly focused.
 To be attuned to someone else, you need to stop the internal dialogue and observe and listen.
 (Remember, if you’re on a team with five other people and you are distributing the speaking relatively equally, in a one-hour meeting you’ll be listening for 50 minutes and speaking for only 10.)
-When you’re truly present, you convey to others your openness to them and your willingness to engage.
+When you’re truly present, you convey your openness to others and your willingness to engage.
 This helps lower barriers and prevents the need to engage in self-preserving defensive behaviors.

 Don’t judge.
 Psychological safety allows people the freedom to offer their opinions without fear of being rejected or embarrassed.
 When they feel they’re in a safe environment, where they won’t be judged but supported, team members can admit mistakes or share concerns in a much more transparent way.
 This allows teams to stay focused on problem solving rather than finger pointing – which ultimately allows them to succeed.

 For more insights on how to strengthen your team communication, check out our custom learning solutions at talentisvital.com.